ashleigh090990/react-node-survey-maker/README.md

 - npm install to install dependencies

-- to run 'node index.js', then navigate to localhost:5000
+- to run 'npm run dev', then navigate to localhost:5000

 Tech to use